 🔑 Key Takeaway: Possible defences against GBH charges include self-defence, duress, and necessity, each requiring nuanced legal arguments.

 Given the complexity of GBH charges and the severe potential penalties, it is paramount to secure experienced legal representation.
-A skilled lawyer can provide essential advice, represent the accused effectively in court, and help navigate the intricacies of the legal process.
+A skilled AVO lawyer can provide essential advice, represent the accused effectively in court, and help navigate the intricacies of the legal process.

 Legal professionals play a critical role in building a defence, negotiating pleas, and ensuring that the accused’s rights are protected throughout the legal proceedings.
 Their expertise can be the difference between a conviction and a more favourable outcome.